syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 cd BlazorApp

 {% endhighlight %}
+{% highlight c# tabtitle=".NET CLI(.NET 8)" %}

+dotnet new blazor -o BlazorApp cd BlazorApp

+{% endhighlight %}
 {% endtabs %}

 This command creates new Blazor app project and places it in a new directory called `BlazorApp` inside your current location.
-See [Create Blazor app topic](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create) and [dotnet new CLI command](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new) topics for more details.
+See [Create Blazor app topic](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create) and [dotnet new CLI command](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?pivots=linux-macos&view=aspnetcore-8.0) topics for more details.

 N> If you have installed multiple SDK versions and need any specific framework version (net6.0/net7.0) project, then add `-f` flag along with `dotnet new blazorserver` comment.
 Refer [here](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new) for the available options.